tasosstot/SpaceXshooter/README.md

 # Space Adventure Game

 This game is a serious game developed as part of my MSc program.
 It involves progressing through various space-themed levels, each with increasing difficulty.
+The game is created with the java framework GreenFoot

 ## Game Overview